box/developer.box.com/guides/box-ai/index.md

 </Message>

-Box AI Platform API allows you to use Box AI functionality in your custom applications.
+Box AI API allows you to use Box AI functionality in your custom applications.
 For example, you can implement Box AI question and answer